carsonetb/Engine/parser/DOCUMENTATION.md

 varchange a / var b

 This would set 'a' to 3.

+## Keyword: setvar
+Sets a variable to a variable to another variable.
+Usage:

+int a = 1
+int b = a
+print b

+Output:
+1

 ## Keyword: for
 T's for loops are like most other programming